 Matillion supports 3 authentication models – NONE, INTERNAL (default) and EXTERNAL.
-By default (from v1.25.1), users in Matillion are authenticated against an internal user file.
+By default, users in Matillion are authenticated against an internal user file.
 However, it is possible to authenticate users against an Active Directory or other LDAP directory server.

 Authorisation in Matillion

 Matillion authorisation supports four roles which allow users to access specific aspects of the product.

 - Emerald: This role allows access to the ETL interface.
 Typically all users have this role.

 - Server Admin: This role allows a user to access the Admin menu.